Rules and Regulations

 - If selected for Finalist Judging

-- If selected to receive a Special and Finalist Awards.
+- If selected to receive Special and/or Finalist Awards.

 - Cell phones and other electronic use during Finalist Judging is prohibited unless it is integral to the project display.
 Active Internet connections are not allowed in either case.

-- No equipment (computers, oscilloscopes, video display terminals, playback devices, spectrographs, etc.) other than what is an integral part of a home-built apparatus will be allowed in the display during preliminary judging.
-No electric power will be available during preliminary judging.
+- No equipment (computers, oscilloscopes, video display terminals, playback devices, spectrographs, etc.) other than what is an integral part of a home-built apparatus will be allowed in the display during preliminary judging (during years when it is in person).
+No electric power will be available during in-person preliminary judging.

-- An abstract and research report describing the student’s work, procedures, data, results, and conclusions are required.
+- An abstract is required to be uploaded by March 1.
+A research report describing the student’s work, procedures, data, results, and conclusions is recommended.
 The report must be a clean copy.
 Graded reports are not permitted.

 The Connecticut Science & Engineering Fair requires that every project be displayed according to the same standards and in a fashion that assures the safety of the participants.
 The Display and Safety Regulations are extensive.
 Please read and follow them carefully.